-Approve Minutes of the Regular Meeting of the Board of Directors held March 25, 2020.
+Approve Minutes of the Special Meeting of the Steering Committee held March 18, 2020 and the Regular Meeting of the Steering Committee held March 25, 2020.

 In accordance with the Board of Directors Rules of Procedure, an accurate record of each meeting will be provided to the Directors for subsequent approval at the following meeting.